Updated April 30, 2020

 For mild illness in patients without co-morbid conditions, both the WHO and CDC have released guidelines about appropriate care (and isolation) at home.
 Follow the hyperlinks to the full recommendations on healthcare contact, isolation, hygiene, and contacts.
 In general, they advise plenty of cleaning and washing, respiratory precautions, good ventilation, and avoiding exposure to others.

 Chloroquine may emerge as a potential treatment for COVID-19.
 Spurred by studies showing effect on SARS, in vitro studies showed activity against SARS-CoV-2.
 Early results in multiple RCTs show decreased exacerbation of pneumonia, shortened disease course, and hastening of a virus-negative conversion.
-The drug has been forwarded for inclusion in upcoming treatment guidelines by China’s National Health Commission.35 Pharmacologic similarities suggest Hydroxychloroquine may also have an effect, with RCTs ongoing.
+The drug has been forwarded for inclusion in upcoming treatment guidelines by China’s National Health Commission.40 Pharmacologic similarities suggest Hydroxychloroquine may also have an effect, with RCTs ongoing.
 Contrary to recent tweets by President Donald Trump, the combination of Hydroxychloroquine and Azithromycin have only been suggested as having possible effect against SARS-CoV-2 viral load.
-This 32-patient preprint non-randomized trial is promising, but as yet there is little published to support patient-centred outcomes.36
+This 32-patient non-randomized trial is promising, but as yet there is little published to support patient-centred outcomes.41 Presently, some studies have shown promising results in vitro for both drugs; however, these drugs are also associated with significant toxicologic effects outside narrow treatment dosing.42 A recent review of 45 articles published prior to March 30, 2020 found insufficient evidence to recommend for or against the use of these drugs in vivo.43

 Randomized Controlled Trials are being conducted on remdesivir and lopinavir-ritonavir, antivirals with documented activity against related coronaviruses like SARS and MERS.
-Initial results from a trial (n = 199) published in NEJM found no benefit from combined lopinavir-ritonavir beyond standard care.37 A number of other existing antivirals and immunomodulators are also being studied, including oseltamivir (Tamiflu), which at this point is considered ineffective.
+Initial results from a trial (n = 199) published in NEJM found no benefit from combined lopinavir-ritonavir beyond standard care.44 Recent results of a randomized trial published in The Lancet have shown no significant clinical benefit to use of remdesivir, although there was a trend towards reduced hospitalization time.45 A number of other existing antivirals and immunomodulators are also being studied, including oseltamivir (Tamiflu), which at this point is considered ineffective.
 News reports covering statements from medical authorities in China suggest that favipiravir may show promise in treatment in less severe cases while Indian officials reported success with the combination of lopinavir and ritonavir along with chloroquine and oseltamivir.
-Ongoing trials may help to further inform these findings and initial reports.
+Currently, available reviews do not conclusively support or recommend against the use of antiviral therapy in the management of COVID-19 infections.
+This may change as subsequent studies and trial data are eventually published.46

 - 7.Yu P, Zhu J, Zhang Z, Han Y, Huang L. A familial cluster of infection associated with the 2019 novel coronavirus indicating potential person-to-person transmission during the incubation period.
 J Infect Dis.
-February 2020. doi:10.1093/infdis/jiaa077
+Published online February 18, 2020. doi:10.1093/infdis/jiaa077

 - 9.Zhang W, Du R, Li B, et al. Molecular and serological investigation of 2019-nCoV infected patients: implication of multiple shedding routes.
 Emerg Microbes Infect.
 2020;9(1):386-389. doi:10.1080/22221751.2020.1729071

 - 16.Rocklöv J, Sjödin H, Wilder-Smith A. COVID-19 outbreak on the Diamond Princess cruise ship: estimating the epidemic potential and effectiveness of public health countermeasures.
 Journal of Travel Medicine.
-February 2020. doi:10.1093/jtm/taaa030
+Published online February 28, 2020. doi:10.1093/jtm/taaa030

 - 21.Chan J, Yuan S, Kok K, et al. A familial cluster of pneumonia associated with the 2019 novel coronavirus indicating person-to-person transmission: a study of a family cluster.
 Lancet.
 2020;395(10223):514-523. doi:10.1016/S0140-6736(20)30154-9